eurekadevelopment/android_device_samsung_exynos7885/README.md

 - Samsung Galaxy A40 (exynos7904)

 # Why universal7885? isn't that another SoC made by Samsung?
-- Yes it is, exynos7884 and exynos7904 are 2nd and 3rd revisions of exynos7885 with lower CPU and GPU clockspeed and have newer Mali GPU drivers.
+- Yes.
+Exynos 7884 and Exynos 7904 are 2nd and 3rd revisions of Exynos 7885, with lower CPU/GPU clockspeed and newer Mali GPU drivers.

 ## Device specifications (Galaxy A10)
 | Feature                 | Specification                                                   |